Suneya Main by Wazir Patar Explained

 Vand doon navi raat nu surma

-Chhaa’n khoh lu chavan to main
+Chhaa’n khoh lu chavan to main5

 Suneya haaye ohde baare